Google's Top Trending COVID-19 Searches, Answered

 Advertisement

-The Centers for Disease Control and Prevention currently list fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, and diarrhea as the symptoms of COVID-19.
-The CDC also lists emergency warning signs of COVID: trouble breathing, persistent pain or pressure in chest, new confusion, inability to stay awake, and bluish lips or face.
+Health Canada currently lists a new or worsening cough, shortness of breath or difficulty breathing, a temperature equal to or over 38°C, feeling feverish, chills, fatigue or weakness, muscle or body aches, new loss of smell or taste, headache, gastrointestinal symptoms (abdominal pain, diarrhea, vomiting), and feeling very unwell as the most common symptoms of COVID-19.
+It notes that "children tend to have abdominal symptoms and skin changes or rashes."
+The U.S. The Centers for Disease Control and Prevention also lists emergency warning signs of COVID: trouble breathing, persistent pain or pressure in chest, new confusion, inability to stay awake, and bluish lips or face.
 If you experience any of the emergency symptoms, you'll want to seek medical attention ASAP.

 This is by no means an exhaustive list — some people have experienced other symptoms such as a metallic taste in their mouths.
 These symptoms can appear anywhere from two to 14 days after exposure to the virus.